nanacrvski/site/README.md

 <p>

-Dedicated and creative student interested in education, technology, and innovative learning methods.
+Creative and dedicated student interested in education, technology, and innovative learning methods.
-Passionate about developing knowledge, creating projects, and exploring how technology can transform education and society.
+Passionate about research, academic development, and creating meaningful educational experiences.

 </p>

 </section>